 The estimated mean LDL level among a population of 71 year old subjects is 126.1 mg/dL (95% CI: [123.2, 129.0]).
 The difference between the answers of part e and part d (-0.09 mg/dL) is the slope of the regression line.

+Total: 3

 Based on your regression model, what is the estimated mean LDL level among a population of 75 year old subjects?
 How does the difference between your answer to this problem and your answer to part c relate to the slope?